eroicaleo/LearningPython/FluentPython/fluent-python-notes.md

 * `sorted` creates a new object, and can accept any iterables.
 * Both of them accecpt two keyword-only arguments: `reverse`, `key`.
     * `key` is an one argument function.
+* If you are processing large lists of numbers, you should consider using arrays instead.

+## When a List Is Not the Answer

 # Chapter -1 Other Notes